Sophie Turner Of ‘Game Of Thrones’ Shows She’s Not A Fan Of President Trump

 Sophie Turner is not the only member of the Game of Thrones family to criticize President Trump either.
 As the Inquisitr reported at the time, George R.R.
 Martin, the author of the books that Game of Thrones is based upon, was critical of President Trump before the election took place, calling him “unfit to lead.”

 Beyond Turner and Martin, many members of Hollywood and the entertainment industry have been on unfriendly terms with President Trump in general.
-Although country star Toby Keith, rock band 3 Doors down, and Lee Greenwood performed at an event on the eve of the inauguration, several musicians and groups such as Elton John, KISS, and Moby turned down invitations to perform, according to the New York Post.
+Although country star Toby Keith, rock band 3 Doors Down, and Lee Greenwood performed at an event on the eve of the inauguration, several musicians and groups such as Elton John, KISS, and Moby turned down invitations to perform, according to the New York Post.
 Others, such as The Bruce Springsteen B Street Band, backed out of a chance to perform at the inauguration.

-Other entertainers have recently spoken out against President Trump at large gatherings.
-During the Women’s March on Washington, actress Ashley Judd read a controversial poem called “Nasty Woman,” and singer Madonna said she “[had] thought an awful lot about blowing up the White House” during a profanity-laced speech.
+Other entertainers have harshly spoken out against President Trump at large gatherings.
+During the Women’s March on Washington, actress Ashley Judd read a controversial poem called “Nasty Woman,” and singer Madonna sparked outrage when she gave a profanity-laced speech and said she “[had] thought an awful lot about blowing up the White House.”
 In an Instagram post, Madonna later said that her comments were taken out of context, according to CNN.

 Some have also used platforms such as award shows to voice their opinions of President Trump.
 Actress Meryl Streep was critical of then-President-elect Trump during her acceptance for her lifetime achievement award at the Golden Globes.
 On the even of the inauguration, actors Robert De Niro, Alec Baldwin, and filmmaker Michael Moore, who also spoke at the Women’s March on Washington, attended an anti-Trump event in New York City.

-In the wake of President Trump’s travel ban, which has now been stopped by a federal judge, Ashton Kutcher and Julia Louis-Dreyfus criticized the President at the Screen Actors Guild awards.
+In the wake of President Trump’s travel ban, which has now been halted by a federal judge for the time being, Ashton Kutcher and Julia Louis-Dreyfus criticized the President’s actions at the Screen Actors Guild awards.

 Ashton Kutcher opens SAG Awards with remarks on travel ban https://t.co/GJh822jfFn pic.twitter.com/fNqyCokXJa